Elippsis007/glutonia_m1/README.md

     1. As a first time user, I wanted to easily portray the main purpose of the site and to show a little about the idea of the website.

         1. When visiting the site, users are greeted with a clean and easily readable transparent navigation bar.
 Centered in the home page is a simple login form with easily understandable text and instruction for a user to log in.
 The main focus of the page here is the simplistic approach and clear instruction as to how to proceed further if desired.
-The user has multiple options (inluding the navbar), click the call to action buttons on the form after inputting name and address which are REQUIRED.
+The user has multiple options (including the navbar), click the call to action buttons on the form after inputting name and address which are REQUIRED.
         2. The main point on this page is made with the simple, clean and easy on the eye colors with no overload of content.
         3. The user here has a choice of logging into the website or clicking on the social media icons below the form.